yumium/tech_notes/C++.md

 std::move is used to indicate that an object t may be "moved from".
 This is used to "cast an lvalue expression to an rvalue expression".

-Overload resolution will then be able to use the move semantics overload over copy, though it is not always requried to do so.
+Overload resolution will then be able to use the move semantics overload over copy, though it is not requried to do so.

 ```cpp
 #include <iomanip>